Kennyz-Alpha/Rangewind-EZ/Macros/Utility/README.md

 # Seal
 	Macros for crafting Artisan's Seal.
 Mounted gems in bulk of 50.
 Seals in groups of 10.

+# Thule Dream
+	Macros that highlight the mobs connected to the targeted boss.

 # buyaa.mac
 	Buys all available AA